-Not to be confused with Old Havana, Central Havana is more edgy.
+Not to be confused with Old Havana (a UNESCO world heritage site), Central Havana (centro habana) is more edgy.
 If you want great photo opportunities this is the neighborhood to wander around.
 Don’t forget to look up, the old two storey ramshackle buildings; some close to toppling down are memories of past faded splendor.
-Children playing in dusty streets filled with vintage cars, sidewalk barbers and locals gossiping whilst drinking the local rum show you what the real Cuba is all about.
+Children playing in dusty streets filled with vintage american cars, sidewalk barbers and locals gossiping whilst drinking the local rum show you what the real Cuba is all about.
 On dusty corners Cubans are earning a living selling fruit and vegetables from rickety old carts, whilst others look on from their local ‘pub’ in between watching their favourite sporting events on the big screen.

 Don’t leave Havana without a visit to Hotel Nacional another of Hemingway’s haunts.
 Famous for its involvement with the mafia, Hotel Nacional was the location for hosting the infamous Mob summit known as the Havana Conference.
 The conference story was dramatized in The Godfather II movie.

 As you enter the ‘grand old dame’ you will see bullet holes, a reminder of the Battle of the Hotel Nacional; a battle between the Cuban Army and the non-commissioned soldiers who supported Batista back in October 1933.

 Wander into the Garden area of the hotel, settle down on a deck chair, and wait to be served your ice-cold mojito whilst the sun sets over Havana Harbour.
 It’s easily one of the top things to do in Havana Cuba.